wietlabs/volttron-optimizer/README.md

 {1342: 2, 1343: 0, 1344: 5}
 ```

 Energy source's profiles and device's requests are transferred to a single hub.
-Hub is responsible for accepting orders, preparing the execution plan and sending launch permits to the devices in the appropriate time.
+Hub is responsible for accepting requests, preparing the execution plan and sending launch permits to the devices in the appropriate time.
 Hub must be initialized with an instance of scheduler.
 ```py
 hub = Hub(scheduler)
 ```